BirkhoffLee/docker-bungee/README.md

 # docker-bungee
-The Docker image for running a BungeeCord instance.
+Our Docker image for running a BungeeCord instance.

 # Usage
 ```bash